zorkian/flow/README.md

 The information tracking and publication system designed for complicated, busy environments.

+**This is a theoretical README as if the project really exists.
+It doesn't yet, so you can ignore this!**

 ## Backstory

 Today we live in incredibly complicated environments where dozens of teams are